ScienceZoneUK/science-zone-uk/python_pit/wk025/activity_2/README.md

 ## How the `random` Module Works

 The `random` module includes several functions for generating random numbers and manipulating data randomly.
 While "true" randomness would require a physical process, **pseudo-random** numbers are generated through complex algorithms and are suitable for most programming tasks.

+### Why We Import Modules

+In Python, modules like `random` provide specialized functions that don’t need to be written from scratch every time.
+Importing a module brings these pre-built tools into your program, saving time and ensuring accuracy.
+By using the `import` keyword, we can access any functions and variables defined in that module.
+For example, importing `random` allows us to use its functions for generating random numbers, selecting random items, and shuffling data.

 ### Key Functions in `random`: